The curvatures of spherically symmetric Finsler metrics in $R^n$: Preliminary

 where

 and

 This formula is a little more complicated than the one of $(\alpha,\beta)$-metrics because the partial derivatives of the point $x$ are involved in.

-For a spherically symmetric Finsler metric $F$ in $\mathbb{R}^n$, it is called projective if in its geodesic spray coefficients $Q=0$.
-It is easy to check that $F$ is projective if and only if its geodesics are straight lines.
-In \cite{Zh}, the second author give the explicit formula of projective spherically symmetric Finsler metrics.
+For a spherically symmetric Finsler metric $F$ in $\mathbb{R}^n$, it is called projective if its geodesics are straight lines.
+It is easy to check that $F$ is projective if and only if in its geodesic spray coefficients $Q=0$.
+In \cite{Zh}, the second author gives the explicit formula of projective spherically symmetric Finsler metrics.
 Moreover, in \cite {Zh1}, this type of metrics with constant flag curvature are completely classified.